The Pull of the Earth

 The tree must be over fifty feet tall.
 Grouped with others, it would feel protective.
 By itself, it looks almost threatening, with its many large branches full of leaves blocking what little daylight remains.

-By the way,” Emily says, touching his sleeve again, “someone needs to take her”—she indicates me—“to the guest house when we’re done with this weather farce.
+By the way,” Monique says, “We still need to take Grace to the guest house.
 There’s no room at Hillside.”

 “Is that where you live, at Hillside?”
 I ask.
 I cannot remember what I have been told about where exactly the living quarters are, only that the campus includes both the buildings of Taliesin and the buildings of Hillside, an old boarding school complex over the hill.

-“Yes,” Monique is the one who answers.
+“Yes,” she says.
 “It’s about half of us there and half in the housing over here at Taliesin.
-Christian lives right there.”
+Christian and Lincoln live right there.”
 She points toward the building that connects to the main house via the skywalk.

-“I can take her to Tan-y-deri,” Christian says, and looks at me.
-“Too bad you’ll be alone there, though.”
+“I can take her to Tan-y-deri,” Christian says, and then to me, “Too bad you’ll be alone there, though.”